DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

                 - a PKI needs to be able to provide certificate revocation information to clients.
 Note: Certificate revocation lists (CRLs) introduce an inherent latency to the certificate expiration process due to the time lag between CRL distributions.
                 - if an administrator revokes a certificate that has been issued, clients must be able to get that info from your PKI
                 - storage of private keys and info about issued certificates (can be stored in a database or a directory)
                     - 🍊The PFX format is most closely associated with Windows systems that store certificates in binary format.
 File Extension are typically .pfx or .p12.
-PFX typically contains a private key, a certificate, and potentially a certificate chain in a single file.
+PFX typically contains a 📝private key, a 📝certificate, and potentially a certificate chain in a single file.
 Used for importing/exporting certificates and private keys in a single file, often in Windows environments.
                     - 🍊P7B format is used for Windows systems storing files in text format.
 P7B: Contains only certificates (the certificate chain), not private keys.
 It can be base64-encoded with headers and footers (e.g., -----BEGIN PKCS7-----), or binary.
-Used primarily for handling certificates and certificate chains, not for private keys, and is often used in Windows and Java environments.
+Used primarily for handling certificates and 📝certificate chains, not for ⛔private keys, and is often used in Windows and Java environments.
 File Extension typically .p7b or .p7c.
                     - 🍊The PEM format is another text format that is base64 ASCII-encoded.
-PEM usually represents individual components (like separate files for private keys and certificates).
+PEM usually represents individual components (like 📝separate files for private keys and certificates).
 File Extension are typically .pem, .crt, .cer, or .key (depending on the contents).
 PEM is common in Unix/Linux environments and for tasks requiring separate certificate and key files.
             - PKI uses LDAP when integrating digital certs into transmissions
       - 🔥The process of issuing certificates by a public Certificate Authority (CA):
           - 1. Certificate Request: Submission of Certificate Signing Request (CSR) to the CA. The CSR includes the applicant's public key and identifying information.